 This will be enough to make many emulators and games work.
 However, some games won’t work with this setup.
 You can find a solution to make the wireless Xbox 360 controller work with more games on the XDA Developers forum.
 The solution is intended for the Nexus 7, but may work with other Android devices.
 View it here.

 - Bluetooth Controller: Any Bluetooth gamepad can be paired with your Android device using its standard Bluetooth pairing options — no wires required.

 - WiiMote: Check out our guide to connecting your WiiMote to your Android device.

 - PlayStation 3 Sixaxis Gamepad: You’ll need to be using a rooted Android device.
-You’ll then need to install the Sixaxis Compatability Checker app to verify your device is compatible with your controller, use the SixaxisPairTool app on a Windows PC to pair your controller with your device, and then install the Sixaxis Controller app on your device.
+You’ll then need to install the Sixaxis Compatability Checker app [No Longer Available] to verify your device is compatible with your controller, use the SixaxisPairTool app on a Windows PC to pair your controller with your device, and then install the Sixaxis Controller app [No Longer Available] on your device.